nacmartin/phpexecjs/README.md

 # How it works

-When you run `evalJs`, the code will inserted in a small wrapper used to run JavaScript's `eval()` against your code and check the status for error handling.
+When you run `evalJs`, the code will be inserted in a small wrapper used to run JavaScript's `eval()` against your code and check the status for error handling.

 If you set up a context, the code will be inserted before the call to `eval()` in JavaScript.